7.3 Charting, Treatment Records, and Progress Notes

 Key Takeaways

-• Treatment records should document products, observations, client responses, modifications, and aftercare advice.
+• Treatment records document products, observations, client responses, modifications, and aftercare.

-• Objective charting avoids diagnosis while still recording visible findings and client-reported information.
+• Objective charting records visible findings and client-reported facts without diagnosing.

-• Progress notes help the esthetician compare results over a series and adjust safely.
+• Progress notes let the esthetician compare results across a series and adjust intensity safely.

-• Accurate records support continuity, professionalism, and risk management.
+• Accurate, timely records support continuity, professionalism, privacy, and risk management.

 Writing Records That Help the Next Service

-A treatment record should make the next appointment safer and more consistent.
-It should not be a vague memory aid.
-A useful chart includes the date, service performed, skin analysis findings, products used, modalities or devices used if within scope, timing or intensity details when relevant, client comfort, reactions, modifications, contraindications discussed, and aftercare instructions.
+A treatment record (chart) should make the next appointment safer and more consistent, not serve as a vague memory aid.
+A complete chart entry includes the date, the service performed, skin-analysis findings, products used, any modalities or devices used within scope, timing and intensity details, client comfort, reactions, modifications, contraindications discussed, and aftercare instructions given.

-Use objective language.
-Write “client reports stinging with Product A” instead of “client is dramatic.”
-Write “visible redness on cheeks before service” instead of diagnosing rosacea unless a physician diagnosis is already reported by the client.
+Write "client reports stinging with Product A," not "client is dramatic."
+Write "diffuse redness on cheeks before service," not "client has rosacea" — unless the client reports a physician's diagnosis.
 Estheticians observe and document; they do not diagnose skin disease.
+Objective notes also protect the practitioner if a reaction is later questioned.

 Chart itemStrong noteWeak note